facebook/ThreatExchange/README.md

 This repository originally started as code to support Meta's ThreatExchange API, but over time has grown to include a number of projects to support signal exchange and content moderation in general.
 Below are a list of sub-projects.

-## PDQ Photo Hashing and Similarity Matching
+## PDQ Image Hashing and Similarity Matching

 PDQ is a photo hashing algorithm that can turn photos into 256 bit signatures which can then be used to match other photos.

 ## TMK+PDQF (TMK) Video Hashing and Similarity Matching

 TMK+PDQF (or TMK for short) is a video hashing algorithm that can turn videos into 256KB signatures which can be used to match other videos.

+## [Coming Soon] Video PDQ (vPDQ) Video Hashing and Similarity Matching

+Video PDQ (or vPDQ for short) is a simple video hashing algorithm that determines two videos are matching based on the amount of shared similar frames.
+It can easily be applied for other image algorithms, and not just PDQ.

 ## Hasher-Matcher-Actioner (HMA) Trust & Safety Platform